dlovans/dlovandev/public/js/components/ds-lang/README.md

 ```

 ## Styling
 The component uses the shadow DOM, so it can be styled using CSS variables.
+Shadow DOM children have part attributes to allow for styling in global CSS files.